badral-kh/badral-kh/README.md

 ### Hey there 👋, i'm Badral

-#### I am a 3rd year Honours Computer Science student at Carleton University in Ottawa Canada
+#### I am a 3rd year Honours Computer Science student at Carleton University in Ottawa, Canada

-I am currently searching for Summer and Fall 2022 internships to gain work experience prior to my graduation in Spring 2023 :)
+I am currently searching for Summer 2022 and Fall 2022 internships to gain work experience prior to my graduation in Spring 2023 :)

-I have experience writing code in Python, C/C++, Java, Javascript, SQL and using various tools and frameworks such as React.js, Node.js, Express.js, Linux, and gdb.
+I have 8 months of professional work experience as a software developer, as well as strong coding skills in Python, C/C++, Java, Javascript, SQL and using various tools and frameworks such as React.js, Node.js, Express.js, Linux, and gdb.

+More details can be found on my  [Resume](https://github.com/badral-kh/resume/raw/main/Badral_Resume.pdf)😎

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/badral/) or take a look at my [Resume](https://github.com/badral-kh/resume/raw/main/Badral_Resume.pdf)
+Feel free to contact me by:

+ - Connecting with me on [LinkedIn](https://www.linkedin.com/in/badral/)
+ - Reaching out to my email [kbadral@gmail.com](mailto:kbadral@gmail.com)